| Title: | A Class for Working with Time Series Data Based on 'data.table' and 'R6' with Largely Optional Reference Semantics |

 centerIndex: Index of the “center” of the rolling window

 undesirable effects.
-This function “first advances the month without
+This method “first advances the month without

 changing the day: if this results in an invalid day of the month, it is